 People on a low income and low savings are given Housing Benefit to help pay their rent.
 It is assessed based on income, savings and the number of people within the household.
 There is a maximum amount of benefit which a person can receive.
-You can no longer apply for Housing Benefit if you are of working age and have less than 3 children - any new claimant is required to claim Universal Credit through the Department for Work and Pensions.
+You can no longer apply for Housing Benefit if you are of working age unless you are entitled to a Severe Disability Premium - any new claimant is required to claim Universal Credit through the Department for Work and Pensions

 You must complete an application form.
 Once you have filled in the form, send it back to East Ayrshire Council's Revenues and Benefits Section or hand it in to your nearest local office.
 You will also need to provide proof of your income and identity.